tsuyopon/atsinternals/CH03-IOCoreSSL/Core-SSLNetVConnection.md

   int64_t offset = buf.reader()->start_offset;
   IOBufferBlock *b = buf.reader()->block;

-  // 在SSL发送的时候，是把一个明文数据块加密后发出，加密之后被叫做 TLS record。
+  // When SSL is sent, a plaintext block is encrypted and sent.
+After encryption, it is called TLS record.
-  // 接收端必须收到一个完整的 TLS record 才能进行解密，但是受限于 TCP 连接的传输情况，
+  // The receiving end must receive a full TLS record to decrypt, but is limited by the transmission of the TCP connection.
-  //   每次能够发送的 TCP 报文大小是不同的，如果 TLS record 的长度需要跨越多个 TCP 报文，
+  // The size of the TCP packets that can be sent each time is different.
+If the length of the TLS record needs to span multiple TCP packets,
-  //   接收端就必须将多个 TCP 报文合并之后，得到一个完整的 TLS record 才可以进行解密。
+  // The receiving end must merge multiple TCP packets to get a complete TLS record before decrypting.
-  // 在 ATS 中采用了一种动态调整明文数据块大小的方法，让加密后的 TLS record 尽可能在一个 TCP 报文中传递，
+  // A method of dynamically adjusting the plaintext block size is adopted in the ATS, so that the encrypted TLS record is transmitted in a TCP message as much as possible.
-  //   这样接收端每收到一个 TCP 报文，就可以得到一个完整的 TLS record，可以立即解密并获得明文内容。
+  // In this way, every time the receiving end receives a TCP packet, it can get a complete TLS record, which can be decrypted immediately and obtain the plaintext content.
   // Dynamic TLS record sizing
   ink_hrtime now = 0;
   if (SSLConfigParams::ssl_maxrecord == -1) {